Chart Color Schemes

 Health outcomes in Fisher are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Fisher's health indicators show below-average results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat typical but higher than the national average among older cohorts.
+Fisher's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover is exceptionally high at approximately 59% of the total population (1,967 people), compared to 62.4% in Australian Capital Territory.
+Private health cover is exceptionally high at approximately 59% of the total population (1,981 people), compared to 62.4% across Australian Capital Territory.
 The most common medical conditions are arthritis and mental health issues, affecting 9.0 and 8.5% of residents respectively.
-67.5% of residents claim to be completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Health outcomes among the working-age population are typical.
-The area has 19.5% of residents aged 65 and over (647 people), higher than the 14.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+67.5% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Health outcomes among the working-age population are broadly typical.
+The area has 19.5% of residents aged 65 and over (652 people), which is higher than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health